30 Simple Habits People Who Genuinely Love Being Alone Practice Every Single Day

 This is an opportunity to start fresh and rearrange the energy in your home.
 It's easy to get stuck in the same routine, especially if your surroundings reflect that.
 By moving your furniture around, you bring new energy into your life.

 Pushing yourself out of your comfort zone shows you how much you're capable of.
 It's always good to try things you have not done before.
-In fact, one study found that putting yourself in an uneasy state of mind means your brain is able to process new information and learn!
+In fact, a neuroscience professor at Yale University found that putting yourself in an uneasy state of mind means your brain can process new information and learn!

 And then, actually make the effort to put those plans into action.
 Even if it's plans for five years down the line, this gives you something to strive towards and look forward to benefiting from.